-See The requirement comparable to the then JPS requirement was codified in paragraph 14(3) of the revised Appendix 3 of the Listing Rules, which contains a comparable requirement.
+The requirement comparable to the then JPS requirement was codified in paragraph 14(3) of the revised Appendix 3 of the Listing Rules.
 Italy incorporated listing applicants must demonstrate how they will comply with this requirement, which may necessitate an amendment to their constitutional documents (Updated in January 2022).